TseleMolelekoa/Intro-to-Python/README.md

 list.index(element): Returns the index of the first occurrence of the specified element. element in list: Returns True if the element is present in the list, False otherwise.

+# Day2

+# day 3

+# Day4

+In Python, classes are used to create objects, which are instances of the class.
+Classes provide a means of bundling data (attributes) and functionality (methods) together.
+Here's a basic overview of how classes work in Python:

+Defining a Class:
+To define a class, you use the class keyword, followed by the class name and a colon.
+Class names in Python are typically written in CamelCase.
+Class Constructor and Instance Variables:
+The __init__ method is a special method in Python classes and is used as a constructor.
+It is called when a new object of the class is instantiated.
+Instance variables are variables that belong to the object and are defined within the __init__ method using the self keyword.

+class MyClass:
+    def __init__(self, var1, var2):
+        self.var1 = var1
+        self.var2 = var2

+## Class Methods:
+Methods are functions defined within a class.
+They can perform operations on the class's data or provide some functionality related to the class.

+class MyClass:
+    def __init__(self, var1, var2):
+        self.var1 = var1
+        self.var2 = var2

+    def display_vars(self):
+        print("Var1:", self.var1)
+        print("Var2:", self.var2)

+# Creating an object of the class
+obj = MyClass(10, 20)
+obj.display_vars()

+## Inheritance:
+Inheritance allows one class to inherit properties and methods from another class.
+The derived class (subclass) inherits attributes and behaviors from the base class (superclass). class ParentClass:
+    def __init__(self, var1, var2):
+        self.var1 = var1
+        self.var2 = var2

+class ChildClass(ParentClass):
+    def __init__(self, var1, var2, var3):
+        super().__init__(var1, var2)
+        self.var3 = var3

+ChildClass inherits from ParentClass.
+The super() function is used to call the constructor of the parent class within the child class.

+# Three important principles of object-oriented programming (OOP):

+1. Encapsulation:
+Encapsulation is the bundling of data (attributes) and methods (functions) that operate on the data into a single unit known as a class.
+The data within a class is often kept private to prevent direct access from outside the class.
+Instead, access to the data is controlled through public methods, also known as getters and setters.

+In Python, encapsulation is achieved by using private and public access specifiers.
+By convention, attributes prefixed with a single underscore (e.g., _variable) are considered protected, and attributes prefixed with double underscores (e.g., __variable) are considered private.

+class MyClass:
+    def __init__(self):
+        self._protected_var = 10  # protected variable
+        self.__private_var = 20    # private variable

+    def get_private_var(self):
+        return self.__private_var

+obj = MyClass()
+print(obj._protected_var)  # Accessing protected variable (not recommended)
+   #print(obj.__private_var)  # This will raise an error (private variable)
+print(obj.get_private_var())  # Accessing private variable through a public method

+# 2. Abstraction:
+Abstraction is the process of hiding the complex implementation details and showing only the necessary features of an object.
+In Python, abstraction is achieved through abstract classes and interfaces.
+Abstract classes are classes that cannot be instantiated and are meant to be subclassed by other classes.
+Abstract methods defined in abstract classes must be implemented by their subclasses.

+from abc import ABC, abstractmethod

+class Shape(ABC):
+    @abstractmethod
+    def area(self):
+        pass

+class Square(Shape):
+    def __init__(self, side):
+        self.side = side

+    def area(self):
+        return self.side * self.side

+square_obj = Square(5)
+print(square_obj.area())  # Output: 25
+   #shape_obj = Shape()  # This will raise an error (abstract class cannot be instantiated)

+# 3. Polymorphism:
+Polymorphism allows objects of different classes to be treated as objects of a common superclass.
+It enables flexibility and interchangeability of objects, making the code more modular and easier to maintain.
+Polymorphism is often achieved through method overriding and duck typing in Python.
+Method overriding occurs when a subclass provides a specific implementation for a method that is already defined in its superclass.
+This allows objects of different classes to be used interchangeably based on their common interface.

+class Animal:
+    def sound(self):
+        pass

+class Dog(Animal):
+    def sound(self):
+        return "Woof!"

+class Cat(Animal):
+    def sound(self):
+        return "Meow!"

+def print_animal_sound(animal):
+    print(animal.sound())

+dog = Dog()
+cat = Cat()

+print_animal_sound(dog)  # Output: Woof!
+print_animal_sound(cat)  # Output: Meow!

+In the example above, print_animal_sound() function can accept objects of different classes (Dog and Cat) because they share a common interface (the sound() method).
+This is an example of polymorphism in action.

+These principles of object-oriented programming help in creating more organized, efficient, and maintainable code in Python and many other object-oriented programming languages.

+# Python Scopes and Namespaces
+A namespace is a container that holds a set of identifiers (variable names, function names, class names, etc.) and their corresponding objects (values).
+A scope is a region of the program where a namespace is directly accessible.
+Understanding scopes and namespaces is crucial for writing Python code that behaves as expected, especially when dealing with variables and functions.

+There are several types of namespaces and scopes in Python:

+1. Local Namespace/Scope:
+A local namespace is the namespace inside a function.
+It contains local variables, function arguments, and the function's name.
+This namespace is created when the function is called and is destroyed when the function exits.
+Local variables cannot be accessed from outside the function.
+ examples:

+def my_function():
+    local_var = 10  # This is a local variable
+    print(local_var)

+my_function()
+  # print(local_var)  # This will raise an error because local_var is not accessible here

+2. Enclosing Namespace/Scope (Closure):
+An enclosing namespace is the namespace of the containing (enclosing) function.
+It is accessible from nested functions.
+This allows inner functions to access variables from the outer (enclosing) function.